-*Does not include e-reader editions, Premium Crosswords, tablet apps or The New York Times Crosswords apps.
+*Does not include e-reader editions and Premium Crosswords.
 NYTimes apps are not supported on all devices.
 Access to archived articles within the date range 1923-1980 is limited.
 You must have a valid email address from Union College.
 Other restrictions may apply.

 For technical access questions please contact the New York Times site license support at email@example.com.

 For questions about Union’s digital access to the New York Times, contact Raik Zaghloul at firstname.lastname@example.org.

 How do i cancel my current NYT digital subscription?

 To cancel your current digital subscription, please contact the New York Times customer service.

 I keep having to log into NYTimes.com with my email address and password each time I want to enter the site, what can I do?

 What are the options for current digital subscribers?